“…put on heartfelt compassion, kindness, humility, gentleness, and patience, accepting one another and forgiving one another…”

 There is some freedom to be found in relationships with others.
 You might feel like your head is a messy place.
 The good news is, other people generally don’t know what you’re thinking.
-If you say something nice to them, they don’t know that you were afraid to step out and say it.
-Conversely, if you don’t step out and say something nice, that person won’t realize that you care for them.
-They’re not judging you for what’s going on inside your head, and they are not benefiting from the good things hidden in there.
+You can say something nice to them, without them knowing how scared you actually feel.
+Conversely, if you don’t step out and say something nice, then that person won’t realize that you care for them.
+They’re not judging you for what’s going on inside of your head, and they are not benefiting from the good things which remain hidden in there.

 Proverbs 27:5 says